Red fox: Fur use

 Red foxes are among the most important fur-bearing animals harvested by the fur trade.
 Their pelts are used for trimmings, scarfs, muffs, jackets and coats.
-They are principally used as trimming for both cloth coats and fur garments, including evening wraps.
+They are primarily used as trimming for both cloth coats and fur garments, including evening wraps.
 The pelts of silver foxes are popular as capes, while cross foxes are mostly used for scarves and rarely for trimming.
 The number of sold fox scarves exceeds the total number of scarves made from other fur-bearers.
 However, this amount is overshadowed by the total number of red fox pelts used for trimming purposes.
 The silver colour morphs are the most valued by furriers, followed by the cross colour morphs and the red colour morphs, respectively.
 In the early 1900s, over 1,000 American red fox skins were imported to Great Britain annually, while 500,000 were exported annually from Germany and Russia.
 The total worldwide trade of wild red foxes in 1985–86 was 1,543,995 pelts.
 Red foxes amounted to 45% of U.S. wild-caught pelts worth $50 million.
 Pelt prices are increasing, with 2012 North American wholesale auction prices averaging $39 and 2013 prices averaging $65.78.

-North American red foxes, particularly those of northern Alaska, are the most valued for their fur, as they have guard hairs of a silky texture which, after dressing, allow the wearer unrestricted mobility.
-Red foxes living in southern Alaska's coastal areas and the Aleutian Islands are an exception, as they have extremely coarse pelts that rarely exceed one-third of the price of their northern Alaskan cousins.
-Most European peltries have coarse-textured fur compared to North American varieties.
-The only exceptions are the Nordic and Far Eastern Russian peltries, but they are still inferior to North American peltries in terms of silkiness.
+Red foxes in North America, particularly those in northern Alaska, are highly valued for their fur.
+They have guard hairs with a silky texture that allows unrestricted mobility after dressing.
+However, red foxes living in southern Alaska's coastal areas and the Aleutian Islands are an exception, as their pelts are extremely coarse and rarely fetch more than a third of the price of those from northern Alaska.
+Compared to North American varieties, most European peltries have coarse-textured fur.
+The only exceptions are Nordic and Far Eastern Russian pelts, which are still inferior to North American pelts in terms of silkiness.